Lisa Lage

 The 2002 season was Lage's final one.
 As an undefeated National Champion, she took 5th for difficulty and 14th for speed at the Youth World Championship in Canteleu, France.
 She completed a third Difficulty World Cup season, traveling to Russia, Singapore, Italy, and Austria.
 Lage's overall world ranking for 2002 was 28th.
 After the season finished, Lage decided to return to the United States to pursue her degree from Philadelphia Biblical University now Cairn University in Bible and Discipleship Counseling.
+Her last name changed to Luedtke when she married in 2005.